-Children’s Minnesota has garnered extensive national attention on the topic of vaping, and has become the thought leader on the subject.
-Recently, Children’s noticed a cluster of cases of severe lung damage that doctors believe are linked to vaping.
+Children’s Minnesota has garnered extensive national attention from young people and adults on the topic of vaping, and has become the thought leader on the subject.
+Recently, Children’s Minnesota noticed a cluster of cases of severe lung damage that doctors believe are linked to e-cigarette and vaping.

 Read and watch some of our top stories:

 - New York Times: Dozens of Young People Hospitalized for Breathing and Lung Problems After Vaping

 - Washington Post: Mystery lung illness linked to vaping.
 Health officials investigating nearly 100 possible cases

 - CNN: Minnesota is the latest state to report patients with severe lung disease after vaping

 - CBS National News: Teen blames vaping after his lung collapses